Simultaneous communication

 Simultaneous communication, SimCom, or sign supported speech (SSS) is a technique sometimes used by deaf, hard-of-hearing or hearing sign language users in which both a spoken language and a manual variant of that language (such as English and manually coded English) are used simultaneously.

 While the idea of communicating using two modes of language seems ideal in a hearing/deaf setting, in practice the two languages are rarely relayed perfectly.
 Often the native language of the user (usually spoken language for the hearing person and sign language for the deaf person) is the language that is strongest, while the non-native language degrades in clarity.

 In an educational environment this is particularly difficult for deaf children as a majority of teachers who teach the deaf are hearing.
-Results from surveys taken indicate that communication for students is indeed signing (about 2/3 of the population of students), and that the signing leans more toward English rather than ASL.
+Results from surveys in 1986 indicate that school professionals used signing with approximately 2/3rds of the population of deaf students, and that this signing is described by researchers in 1987 as "English-like".

 Simultaneous Communication by hearing signers is criticized in the Deaf community because of the degradation of sign quality.
 It is believed that SimCom is performed for the benefit of a hearing audience and at the expense of the Deaf audience.
 As such, Deaf teachers often discourage the use of SimCom to their students.

 History/overview

-Manual communication, including simultaneous communication, has existed for a while in the United States, but gained traction in the 70's.
-The history of using signing with children has been a tumultuous one, with many swings between discouraging the use of signed languages and focusing on oralism, to the current push of bilingualism in Deaf schools.
-Ultimately, the majority of schools pushed the signed language they used to focus on English, resulting in the birth of a language that combined spoken language (English) with a manual language.
-The historical use of SC in schools has been stormy, with professionals (both researchers and teachers alike) on either side of the debate on whether the language is useful or not.
+Manual communication has existed as a major philosophy of Deaf education since the founding of the first formal Western school for the deaf in France by Charles-Michel de l'Épée in 1755, but Simultaneous Communication strategies gained mainstream traction in the United States in the 1970s.
+The history of using some form of sign language in the formal education of Deaf children, known as Manualism, has been a tumultuous one.
+In 1880, the Conference of Milan issued resolutions against both sign languages overall, and the use of simultaneous communication: 1.
+The Convention, considering the incontestable superiority of speech over signs, (1) for restoring deaf-mutes to social life, (2) for giving them greater facility of language, declares that the method of articulation should have the preference over that of signs in the instruction and education of the deaf and dumb.